Application Management in Grackle

 In case you screw up the permissions of your app account's home directory structure, this will chown/chgrp/chmod everything back to their Grackle defaults.

-Append a username to the fix-perms command, to skip interactive mode.
+Append an optional APPNAME to skip interactive mode.

 The same as fix-perms, only it runs recursively into your application's files.
 Useful for solving several Nginx errors that arise from people not setting the right permissions on their files.
 However, this command can be incredibly destructive if you are intentionally using something other than 750/640 in /public_html/, so use with caution!

-Append a username to the fix-perms-deep command, to skip interactive mode.
+Append an optional APPNAME to skip interactive mode.

 Service Configuration

-The web-on and web-off commands enable and disable the Nginx zone for the specified application, turning on/off public web access.
+Enables and disables the Nginx zone for the specified application, turning on/off public web access.

-Append a username to the php-setup command, to skip interactive mode.
+Append an optional APPNAME to skip interactive mode.